-blesses and and mubils assessing the contribution Key Area: 2b - Standards of achievement and public examination entries not be given any data to work from, and has no professional support to investigate this at a local and national level. have limited knowledge of standards in primary and secondary schools including examination entries.
+Key Area: 2b - Standards of achievement and public examination entries How does SACRE use information about standards and examinations to target support and training for schools?
+Requires improvement/struggling A SACRE in this position would: not be given any data to work from, and has no professional support to investigate this at a local and national level.
+Developing A SACRE with developing practice would: have limited knowledge of standards in primary and secondary schools including examination entries.
 The SACRE has no clear strategy to address this and the local authority does not adequately invest in professional support for this.
-Analysis would be limited as would strategies to address issues. have some process in place to find out how well learners are doing in KS 1-3, (e.g. by meeting teachers, pupils and through the LA).
-SACRE will be provided with adequate information about examination entries and standards in examinations in secondary schools and how these relate to national figures. • have robust processes with the LA whereby SACRE can gain accurate information about standards in schools and examination entries in all secondary schools, with useful analysis that enables it to address issues effectively in partnership with the LA.
-LA provides SACRE with validated data for public examinations in the summer term of each academic year ar.
-These are analysed for discussion at SACRE.
-Comparisons with national data are included in the analysis s.
-Discussions of strategies to engage wider groups of pupils and schools are a part of the evaluation. he LA. not be given any data to work from, and has no professional support to investigate this at a local and national level. have limited knowledge of standards in primary and secondary schools including examination entries.
-The SACRE has no clear strategy to address this and the local authority does not adequately invest in professional support for this.
-Analysis would be limited as would strategies to address issues. have some process in place to find out how well learners are doing in KS 1-3, (e.g. by meeting teachers, pupils and through the LA).
-SACRE will be provided with adequate information about examination entries and standards in examinations in secondary schools and how these relate to national figures. have robust processes with the LA whereby SACRE can gain accurate information about standards in schools and examination entries in all secondary schools, with useful analysis that enables it to address issues effectively in partnership with the LA. • LA provides SACRE with validated data for public examinations in the summer term of each academic year.
+Analysis would be limited as would strategies to address issues.
+Established A SACRE with established practice would: have some process in place to find out how well learners are doing in KS 1-3, (e.g. by meeting teachers, pupils and through the LA).
+SACRE will be provided with adequate information about examination entries and standards in examinations in secondary schools and how these relate to national figures. ~ Advanced A SACRE with advanced practice would: have robust processes with the LA whereby SACRE can gain accurate information about standards in schools and examination entries in all secondary schools, with useful analysis that enables it to address issues effectively in partnership with the LA.
+Where are we and where do we find evidence to support this?
+When public exams were available these were analysed for discussion at SACRE.
+Comparisons with national data are included in the analysis.
+Discussions of strategies to engage wider groups of pupils and schools are a part of the evaluation.
+There is a lag in national data hampered this year by limitations to data usage.
+Networks establishing good working relationships with schools in the context of data transparency set by the LA.